Dai Xiangyu: Personal life

-In 2009, Dai applied for Singapore Permanent Resident (PR) status but failed due to his academic certificates and birth certificate are not translated to English.
+In 2009, Dai applied for Singapore Permanent Resident (PR) status but failed as his academic certificates and birth certificate were not translated to English.
 He successfully became a Singapore PR in 2014 but lost the status in 2021 after he failed to renew his Re-Entry Permit in time.

-Dai married actress Chen Zihan at Beijing on 19 May 2016.
+Dai married actress Chen Zihan in Beijing on 19 May 2016.